bbancheri/AWS-Cloud-Practitioner-Essentials-English/Module 08 - Princing and Support/README.md

 Then, we discover `AWS Billing & Cost management Dashboard` which allow customer to monitor usage, analyse cost per service. `Cost Explorer` provide ability to create budget. in `AWS Billing & Cost management Dashboard` customer can also purchase and manage Saving Plans, and publish AWS cost and usage reports.

+`AWS Organisations` allow to manage pultiple AWS accounts and consolidate costs of them ressources usage in order to share discount pricing between accounts.
+The `default maximum number of account is 4` (AWS support can increase it).

  |  |  |  |  |
 | :---: | :---: | :---: | :---: | :---: